-- Next is another simple but effective action in which you can take to help make a positive difference and that is to Sign up for Action Alerts.
+- Next is another simple but effective action in which you can take to help make a positive difference, and that is to Sign up for Action Alerts.
 These alerts will allow you to get an overview of the Animal Legal Defense Fund’s cases and campaigns delivered straight to your inbox.
 Simply follow the link above after reading today’s post to sign up.

-- The next action you can take is to not just simply read the news or cases and campaigns that get delivered straight to your inbox but to actually take action and help to make the news in relation to these cases and campaigns.
+- The next action you can take is to not just simply read the news or cases and campaigns that get delivered straight to your inbox but to take action and help to make the news concerning these cases and campaigns.
 Why not write a letter to an editor regarding an issue involving animals in your local area?
 The Animal Legal Defense Fund has created a whole post which talks about this wonderful idea in a lot more detail so simply follow the link to learn more.

 2020 Animal Representative; Chuck The Duck 🦆

 I was pleasantly surprised to find out that this year’s animal representative is a fellow called Chuck the Duck.
 Little Chuck who is not the duck in the photo above, unfortunately, but if you head over to the Animal Legal Defence Fund’s website you can see an actual photo of the little guy who was one of nearly 150 animals rescued from shocking conditions in Carroll Count, Tenn, by Animal Rescue Corps.

 Chuck was rescued during an operation known as Noah’s Ark which took place during April 2018 and is said to have been one of two rescue missions which involved nearly 200 animals in total; taking place over two years.
 Alongside little Chuck, there were various other animals in need who were saved from the hell whole they lived in such as: